 Only truly great things develop a cult-like following: Riverdale, Star Wars, Apple products and... the Instant Pot.

-Yep, the Instant Pot has quickly become the internet's favourite cooking tool, and you know that saying, "Get so good they can't ignore you?"
+Yep, the Instant Pot has quickly become the internet's favorite cooking tool, and you know that saying, "Get so good they can't ignore you?"
 Well Instant Pot, after Black Friday, I officially can't ignore you any more.
 The hype is real.